SeregPie/VueTextTemplate/README.md

 # VueTextTemplate

-Replaces tokens inside a text template with scoped slots.
+Replaces the tokens inside a text template with the scoped slots.

 ## dependencies